 Coverage for certain specialty medications is only applicable if our CareLink Assist program fails to provide a solution.
 Assistance solutions come from a variety of sources, including manufacturer assistance programs, copay cards, grants, and mail order pharmacies.
-If your plan is not a Qualified High Deductible Healthy Plan (QHDHP) it may cover the cost of these options so your out-of-pocket cost will not exceed the cost under the pharmacy benefit.
+If your plan is not a Qualified High Deductible Health Plans (QHDHP) it may cover the cost of these options so your out-of-pocket cost will not exceed the cost under the pharmacy benefit.
 The plan may allow for a 60-day grace period for urgent medications to allow time to complete the advocacy process.

 As part of the CareLink Assist program, the plan maximizes specialty copay assistance.
-As part of this process certain specialty pharmacy drugs are considered non-essential health benefits under this plan.
 For a list of medications included in the RealRx Assist program contact customer service.